ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 **`on_postprocess_trajectory()`**: This method is no longer triggered and called on the new API stack, since trajectory processing is handled entirely through :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` pipelines now.
-The :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` documentation is work in progress and will be linked to from here shortly.
+The :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` documentation is work in progress and linked from here shortly.

 .. _rllib-modelv2-to-rlmodule: